-Firstly, remove the external panels as described in section 7.1.
-Disconnect the gas connection to the appliance.
+Firstly, remove the decorative casting assembly as described in section 7.1.
+Remove the control handle, and disconnect the gas connection inside appliance.
 The gas connections to the gas valve can now be released.
-Unscrew the 4 screws holding the blanking plates in under the burner.
-Then undo the 2 screws retaining the burner support brackets to the left and right hand side of the firebox.
+Undo the two screws retaining the burner support brackets to the left and right hand side of the firebox.
 The burner may now be removed.
 Remove the pilot and main burner pipes and blow through to dislodge any debris.
 Now remove the restrictor elbow and blow through to make sure it is entirely clear.